 What kinds of immunomodulators are used to treat inflammatory bowel disease?

 Immunomodulators have been used to treat people with IBD for more than 50 years.1-3 Immunomodulators can also be called “immunosuppressants.”
-Five types of IM medications are regularly used to treat people with IBD:
+Some types of IM medications are regularly used to treat people with IBD:

 - azathioprine (brand name: Imuran)